pintcat/AFSwitch/README.md

  * Filter is now checked only if no argument is given making it optional to prevent trouble with altered return code

+1.7
+ * Fixed some minor bugs and a typo

 Hopefully the last update :) Note that the only library used by AFS is the dos.library for text output.
 The remaining code (the actual filter handling) should work with all KickStarts.